10 Ways to Create an Emotionally Healthy Home

 Make consequences known ahead of time.
 Let your kids know that if they choose to break the rules, you’ll provide a consequence to help them learn to make better decisions next time.

 5. Use "Feeling" Words Liberally.
 Whether you talk about feeling sad when the weather caused you to have to cancel your outdoor plans, or you acknowledge feeling a little nervous about the upcoming presentation you're going to give, initiate an open discussion about feelings.
-This will help everyone feel more comfortable talking about their emotions.
+One of the best ways to raise strong kids is by talking openly about emotions.

 When you incorporate feeling words into your everyday language, you'll also build your children's emotional vocabulary.
 And when they have the language to tell you how they feel, they’ll be less likely to feel the need to show you that they’re angry (with tantrums).

 6. Validate Everyone's Emotions.
 Saying things like "Stop crying" or "Don't worry about it" sends a message to kids that their feelings are wrong.
 And dismissing their emotions can cause a lot of psychological harm.